Scott Rudin: To Kill a Mockingbird legal disputes

 Rudin produced the first Broadway production of Harper Lee's To Kill a Mockingbird, newly adapted for the stage by Aaron Sorkin, directed by Bartlett Sher, and starring Jeff Daniels.
 The production opened to critical acclaim at the Shubert Theatre on December 13, 2018.
-During the week ending on December 23, 2018, the production grossed over $1.5 million, breaking the record for box office grosses for a non-musical play in a theater owned by The Shubert Organization.
+During the week ending December 23, 2018, the production grossed more than $1.5 million, breaking the record for box-office grosses for a non-musical play in a theater owned by The Shubert Organization.

 In March 2018, prior to the play's opening, the Harper Lee estate filed a lawsuit against the play's production company based on allegations that the play deviates too much from the novel.
 Sorkin had previously admitted that, "As far as Atticus and his virtue goes, this is a different take on Mockingbird than Harper Lee's or Horton Foote's.
 He becomes Atticus Finch by the end of the play, and while he's going along, he has a kind of running argument with Calpurnia, the housekeeper, which is a much bigger role in the play I just wrote.
 He is in denial about his neighbors and his friends and the world around him, that it is as racist as it is, that a Maycomb County jury could possibly put Tom Robinson in jail when it's so obvious what happened here.
 He becomes an apologist for these people."
 The following month, producer Rudin countersued for breach of contract.
 The legal dispute was settled by May 2018.

-Prior to the run of Sorkin's adaptation, another version of the play by Christopher Sergel had been available for license for over 50 years.
-Since the opening of Sorkin's adaptation, lawyers acting for Atticus Limited Liability Company (the company formed by Rudin for the Broadway production of To Kill a Mockingbird) claimed worldwide exclusivity for professional stage rights to any adaptation of Lee's book.
+Prior to the run of Sorkin's adaptation, another version of the play by Christopher Sergel had been available for license for more than 50 years.
+Since the opening of Sorkin's adaptation, lawyers acting for Atticus Limited Liability Company (ALLC) – the company formed by Rudin for the Broadway production of To Kill a Mockingbird – claimed worldwide exclusivity for professional stage rights to any adaptation of Lee's book.
 The company has moved aggressively to shut down all other productions of To Kill a Mockingbird staged within 25 miles of any city ALLC determines to be a major metropolitan center that might eventually host the Sorkin adaptation – even though the companies had been legally granted rights by Dramatic Publishing Co. to produce the Sergel adaptation.
-One of the amateur companies, The Grand Theatre, estimated that the cancellation of Mockingbird would cost the theatre some $20,000.
-In the week that the New York Times story ran, it was revealed that Rudin had recently purchased a $15 million New York City home from former Vanity Fair editor Graydon Carter.
+One of the amateur companies, The Grand Theatre, estimated that the cancellation of Mockingbird would cost the theater some $20,000.